Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Apply by clicking on the job title you are interested in and then clicking on the "Apply Now" link.
 If it is the first time you are applying using our online job application, you will need to create an account and select a Username and Password.
 After your account has been established, you can import your resume and any other required attachments from a saved document file on your computer and complete and submit the application.
 Your resume may be saved and used to apply for future job openings.

-Voter registration may be completed in the Auditor's office located in the Jasper County Courthouse at 101 1st Street North in Newton, Room 202 (2nd floor).
-Phone: 641-792-7016.
-More information on voting and elections can be found by viewing the Jasper County Auditor's website.
+Voter registration may be completed in the Auditor’s office located in the Jasper County Courthouse at 101 1st Street North in Newton, Room 202 (2nd floor).
+More information on voting and elections can be found by viewing the Jasper County Auditor’s election website.

-Absentee ballots are available through the Jasper County Auditor's office.
-Call 641-792-7016 for more information.
+Absentee ballots are available through the Jasper County Auditor’s office.
+Call 641-792-7016 or visit the Jasper County elections website for more information.

 Precinct/Polling locations may be found on the Iowa Secretary of State website by entering your 5-digit zip code and address.
-Click here to find your Precinct/Polling Place.
-You can click here to view the most recent voting locations from the Jasper County Auditor's office.
+Click here to find your Precinct/Polling Place on the Secretary of State’s website.
+You can click here to view the most recent voting locations from the Jasper County Auditor’s office.